 10. Is he the best player at his position who is eligible for the Hall of Fame?

 Yes, in my opinion Johnson is the best eligible point guard in NBA history who has not been elected to the Hall of Fame.

 11. How many MVP-type seasons did he have?
 Did he ever win an MVP award?
 If not, how many times was he close?

-Johnson received MVP votes in five different seasons, although he never finished higher than seventh in the voting and never received a first place vote.
+Johnson received MVP votes in five different seasons, although he never finished higher than seventh in the voting and he never received a single first-place vote.

 12. How many All-Star-type seasons did he have?
 How many All-Star games did he play in?
 Did most of the players who played in this many All-Star games go into the Hall of Fame?

 Johnson was selected to play in only three All-Star Games, an extremely low total for a Hall of Famer.
 There are only two players in the Hall of Fame who were selected to play in exactly three All-Star Games: Maurice Stokes* and Jamaal Wilkes.

 * Stokes is not an apt comparison, as he was selected to play in the All-Star Game his first three years in the league before suffering a career-ending brain injury at the age of 24.